allen-turing/hello-codestormer-docker/README.md

 # Pushing Your App to Docker repository

-Firest we need to add commands in our Dockerfile and then build our docker image Command to build our docker image  `docker build -t codestormer/hello-codestormer-docker .` we ise . because we were in the same directory in which we had our Dockerfile
+Firest we need to add commands in our Dockerfile and then build our docker image

+Command to build our docker image  `docker build -t codestormer/hello-codestormer-docker .` we use . because we were in the same directory in which we had our Dockerfile

-Create a docke repository and then run  `docker push codestormer/hello-codestormer-docker:hello-codestormer-docker` `codestormer` is the username `hello-codestormer-docker` is the name of the repository
+Create a docke repository and then run  `docker push codestormer/hello-codestormer-docker:hello-codestormer-docker`

+`codestormer` is the username `hello-codestormer-docker` is the name of the repository